 Online GED Classes

-Onsego Advantage students get four GED Ready vouchers for free.
+Onsego Advantage students get four GED Ready vouchers for free, a fine $32 savings.

-There is no requirement in Connecticut to take a GED prep course prior to testing, but getting optimally prepared is the key to success.
+There is no requirement in Connecticut to take a GED prep course before testing, but being optimally prepared is key to success.
 You may also want to see our page on online GED testing in Connecticut.

-Preparing for a GED can be a challenge with your busy schedule.
+Preparing for the GED can be challenging with your busy schedule.
 Onsego offers comprehensive online GED classes that help you squeeze in a prep course and achieve your goals.

 No more waiting around for hours-long classes.
 Watch bite-sized, engaging lessons that cover the right content and teach you the strategies you need to find the answer—no matter what.
 We’ll go over the material until you understand it.